PauliusMacernis/KnowledgeBase/README.md

  - What is character set[?](A character set is a set of symbols and encodings.)
  - What is the difference between character set and encoding?

+# OOP
+- What is the difference between a function and a method?

+# PHP
+ - Lets say I make HTTPS request to PRODUCTION server.
+How can I find the most time-consuming code blocks within the project files I am interested in the most?